jest-community/vscode-jest/README.md

 **runMode performance tradeoff**
 <a id="runmode-tradeoff"></a>

-Balancing performance with the trade-offs between automation and completeness is often challenging.
+Balancing performance, convenience and completeness is often challenging.
 The runMode offers a tool to fine-tune this equilibrium according to your preferences.

 <img src="images/runmode-tradeoff.png" alt="runmode-tradeoff" width="400" style="border-radius: 10px;"/>